 This year, the Canadian Therapeutic Recreation Association (CTRA) and Therapeutic Recreation Ontario (TRO) are joining together to offer one combined conference.
 Donna Ray, the founder of Keeping Busy, has been selected to be a speaker at the conference.
 Her talk, with the rather academic title of "Program Development and Delivery Based on Montessori for Dementia", is all about learning to expand and enhance the participants' use of Montessori techniques in their everyday practice.
 Perhaps it would be better titled "There's more to Montessori than folding towels and sorting coins"!

-After a short review of Montessori methods and principles, participants in the session will learn how to apply the concepts in their everyday practice and learn to transform underutilized materials into effective interventions.
+After a short review of memory care Montessori methods and principles, participants in the session will learn how to apply the concepts in their everyday practice and learn to transform underutilized materials into effective interventions.
 They will learn how to transform large group programs to small group settings more suitable for dementia patients, and how to adapt them to meet the needs and abilities of their clients.

 We've all seen the videos and read about Montessori having magical results.
 It's not magic, it's practical change, one step at a time.

 The conference takes place June 1st to 3rd at the Crowne Plaza Kitchener-Waterloo Hotel, located in downtown Kitchener, Ontario.
 Donna's talk is on Friday, June 3rd from 8am to 9:30am (slot F4).
 We will also have our products on display in the exhibit hall on Thursday, June 2.
 The early bird deadline for registration is April 8.
 We look forward to seeing you there.